 St. Peter’s Square is generally open and accessible day and night.
-Depending on the event, however, there are reserved areas that are closed off.
-The admission to St. Peter’s Square is always free of cost.
+Depending on the event, however, some areas may be closed off.

 Bernini designed the colonnades around St. Peter’s Square in such a way that pilgrims can find shelter in it.
-Pope Francis has also set up washrooms on the right side of the colonnades.
+Pope Francis has also set up washrooms for homeless persons on the right side of the colonnades.

 St. Peter’s Basilica is always open every day and admission is free.
 All visitors must wear suitable clothing to cover the shoulders and knees.
+You can’t enter shoeless or with sandals.
 The opening hours are:

 April – September 7 am – 7 pm